 - Author Avatar:

 - Peter Parker◊ in the comics bears a startling resemblance to Steve Ditko◊'s high school yearbook photo.
 Likewise, early Peter being friendless, aloof, and a little distant is more reflective of Ditko (who was unmarried, single, and a loner) than Lee (who was outgoing, gregarious, married at the time he worked on Spider-Man).

 - Likewise Stephen Strange has Ditko's real first name, though whether he named him or Lee did is not clear.

 - Author Tract: Mr. A and essentially all of his self published works.

-- Black and White Morality: Just in case you don't get it through his didactic comics, Ditko reportedly likes to emphasize his point by taking an index card, blackening one half of it and saying: "This is black and this is white...and there's nothing, nothing in between".
+- Black-and-White Morality: Just in case you don't get it through his didactic comics, Ditko reportedly liked to emphasize his point by taking an index card, blackening one half of it and saying: "This is black and this is white...and there's nothing, nothing in between".
 The black/white card is the calling card of Mr. A.

 - Minimalist Cast: Mr. A doesn't have much in the way of supporting characters since his character is given no backstory.